dimarudik/bublik/README.md

 > [!IMPORTANT]
-> The source table `TEST.TABLE1` will be created and fulfilled during oracle docker container startup
+> The source tables `TABLE1`, `Table2`, `PARTED` will be created and fulfilled during oracle docker container startup

 <ul><li>How to connect</li></ul>